75 Things No Man Over 50 Should Own

 A wristwatch that looks like it was a prize at the bottom of a cereal box.

-We’re not suggesting that you spend a fortune on a watch.
-We’re just saying, at this point in your life, you deserve a watch like your dad used to wear, a high-end timepiece with a clean, modern design.
-Not a watch whose band falls apart every time you so much as flex your wrist.
+At this point in your life, you deserve a watch like your dad used to wear—a high-end timepiece with a clean, modern design, not a watch whose band stretches to the point of breaking every time you so much as flex your wrist.

 Jeans that don't quite fit.

-Whether you’re waiting to lose “just a few more” pounds so you can squeeze into them or you like the way the jeans uh, make you look, these pants are unbecoming on a man your age.
-You’re embarrassing everybody, especially your 50-year-old thighs.
+Whether you're waiting to lose "just a few more" pounds so you can squeeze into them or you like the way the jeans make you look, these pants are unbecoming on a man your age.
+Instead, pick up a slim-straight option in the right size.

 It's not just that they're the ugliest shoes that humankind has ever created, or that they give your feet a polka-dot tan.
 It's that Crocs are hurting your feet, according to podiatrists.
 The open back and loose strap can wreak havoc on your heel and shank.
 And you know what will start to break down after 50 if you don't take care of them?
 That's right, your feet!